Lenovo thinkpad l480 core i5 8th gen 8gb256gb ssd

 Configurations

-I examined the Lenovo ThinkPad L480 that is offered by TigerDirect for INR 57,750.
+I examined the Lenovo ThinkPad L480 that TigerDirect offers for INR 57,750.
 A 256GB PCIe SSD, an Intel HD 620 GPU, and an Intel Core i5-8250U processor running at 1.6 GHz are all included in one device.
 The base model, which lists an Intel Core i3-8130U processor, 4GB of RAM, a 500GB, 7,200-rpm hard drive, and an Intel HD Graphics 620 GPU for INR 61,757, is available on Lenovo's website.
 A backlit keyboard, a fingerprint reader, and a 512GB M.2 PCIe NVMe SSD are included in the high-end model.
 On Lenovo's website, there are two customizable systems.

 Bottom Line